 4. Donate disinfecting products to your children’s classroom.

 Whether or not they will admit it, many teachers purchase extra classroom supplies with their own paychecks.
 You can do them a favor and help reduce the number of germs in the classroom by purchasing and donating disinfecting products.
-Wipes, sprays, hand sanitizers, and disinfectant germ foggers all make for great classroom donations.
+Disinfectant wipes, sprays and hand sanitizers all make for great classroom donations.

 5. Keep disinfecting products handy in the classroom.

 Finally, if you’re a teacher, be sure to keep disinfecting products, like hand sanitizers and wipes, handy in the classroom.
 Teach your students about the importance of washing their hands regularly, and encourage them to do so throughout the day.
-In addition, consider using a disinfecting fogger regularly in the classroom and school facilities.
-After your normal cleaning routine, when the classroom is empty, or at the end of the week, simply activate the fogger, wait 1-2 hours and return to a fresh smelling space that contains 99% less germs.
+In addition, consider using a disinfecting mist regularly in the classroom and school facilities.
+With the SafeSpace Disinfecting & Deodorizing Mist there is no wiping required and you can simply mist a surface and let it dry for 10 minutes or less.
+Do this in between classes or at the end of each school day.
+You and your students will return to a fresh smelling space that contains 99% less germs.

 Germs in schools are an unfortunate truth: There’s never going to be a germ-free classroom.
 But by understanding how to reduce germs in the classroom and protecting students from them, you can create safer and healthier schools.

 Are you seeking a cleaner lifestyle with fewer germs — especially in your child’s school?
 Take a look at what SafeSpace Company has to offer.
-Our innovative products, like non-alcohol hand sanitizers and home and auto disinfectants and deodorizers, make life a little healthier and safer for people wherever they go.
+Our innovative products, like hand sanitizers and home and auto disinfecting and deodorizing mists, make life a little healthier and safer for people wherever they go.
 Visit us online, or give us a call at 1-800-735-2506 for more information.
 We look forward to helping you improve your health and home!